FlowCrypt/flowcrypt-ios/code-design.md

 ## Error Handling

-We have extension with errorMessage property for Error.
+We have extension with `errorMessage` property for `Error`.

-It checks if Error has some custom message using CustomStringConvertible protocol, otherwise it uses localizedDescription property.
+It checks if `Error` has some custom message using `CustomStringConvertible` protocol, otherwise it uses `localizedDescription` property.
 ```swift
 public extension Error {
     var errorMessage: String {